 Known as the birthplace of American pizza, the city of New Haven lives up to its reputation as a first class foodie destination.
-Thanks to Market New Haven, I experienced many culinary delights in the city of pioneering restaurateurs, and I also learned that New Haven is more than a foodie town.
-It’s a place to explore history and architecture, art and culture.
+It is also a place rich with history, architecture, arts, and culture.
 It's where ideas are nurtured and celebrated.
 Happily, it’s also very accessible to families and is wonderfully walkable.
 Take the kids for a day trip or a weekend getaway and experience the city for yourselves, with this list as your guide.

 1. Join the revolution at Claire’s Corner Copia, a haven for vegans and gluten free diners.
-The Lithuanian Coffee Cake is bliss.
+Dessert is a special process: you choose the cake, then pick special ingredients and frosting.
+Did anyone say Lithuanian Coffee Cake?

 2. Stroll through the Yale Old Campus to admire the architecture and, for good luck, touch the foot of the statue honoring the president of Yale from 1846 to 1871, Theodore Dwight Woolsey.
 FREE

-4. Catch a show at the historic Shubert Theater, where some of the biggest names in theater got their starts.
+4. Catch a show at the historic Shubert Theater, where some of the biggest names in theater got their starts, or get lost in the sounds of music at New Haven Symphony, celebrating its 125th anniversary this year.

 6. Be amazed.
-From Zinc Kitchen, head down the walkway of Temple Plaza, away from the Crown Street Parking Garage.
+From Kitchen Zinc, head down the walkway of Temple Plaza, away from the Crown Street Parking Garage.
 Then stop at the gate just before you reach Chapel Street and turn around for street art at its best.

 8. Enjoy free performances on the Family Stage, special programs for kids, and pop-up neighborhood celebrations during the International Festival of Arts & Ideas, a 15-day extravaganza of performing arts, lectures, and conversations throughout the city each June.
 Check the Mommy Poppins CT Event Calendar before you go for the festival’s most family-friendly programs.